Gary Austin: Other work

-Gary Austin was Artistic Director of The Gary Austin Workshops in Los Angeles, Seattle and Washington DC.
-He worked in New York City at Artistic New Directions and at People's Improvisational Theatre.
-He wrote two solo shows, "Church" and "Oil," and performed them coast to coast.
-In 2014, he released his album The Traveler which featured both songs and storytelling.
+Austin wrote two solo shows, "Church" and "Oil," and performed them coast to coast.
+In 2014, he released his album The Traveler, which featured both songs and storytelling.

 His final show at The Groundlings was "Gary Austin in Word and Song" in 2016.

 Death

 Austin died of cancer in Los Angeles, California, at the age of 75.
 He was survived by his wife Wenndy MacKenzie and daughter Audrey Moore.

 Quotes

 Gary Austin will forever be considered one of the greats, always interested in producing work that is funny and moving, because it's true and utterly unique.
 His work is always a treat to watch.